sterndata/sdsplugin/readme.txt

 Provides commonly used shortcodes and the popup window script.

+The plugin at https://github.com/afragen/github-updater allows this to be updated via github

 == Description ==
 This plugin provides the shortcodes as shown below and adds a javascript popup window function, "popUP"